a5221985/tutorials/Java/java_multithreading_concurrency_and_performance_optimization.md

 	3. Scenario 2:
 		1. Code in a worker thread is not under our control, and we do not want it to block our application from terminating
 		2. Example: Worker thread that uses an external library (that might not handle interrupt signal)

+				thread.setDaemon(true);
+				// ...

+				for (BigInteger i = BitInteger.ZERO; i.compareTo(power) != 0; i = i.add(BigInteger.ONE)) {
+					result = result.multiply(base);
+				}

+			1. Even if main thread ends, the entire app is allowed to terminate
+8. Summary:
+	1. Learned how to stop threads by calling `thread.interrupt()`
+	2. If method does not respond to interrupt signal by throwing `InterruptedException`, we need to check for that signal and handle it ourselves
+	3.

 ### Quiz 3: Thread Termination & Daemon Threads ###
 ### Joining Threads ###